jerome-code/Demo-repo/README.md

 #DEMO
-testing how to use git & github for the first time....
+testing how to use git & github for the first time.... and it cool..